fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 The FusionCharts Suite download package also contains the predefined theme files under `fusioncharts-suite-xt > js > themes` folder.
 The folder structure is shown below:

 ![Theme Folder Structure]({% site.baseurl %}/gif/theme-folder-structure.gif)

+Include the theme files in the `vendor/assets/javascripts/fusioncharts/` folder in the Static folder of your project.
+This step is optional, the chart will render with the default theme (fusion) even if the theme is not applied.

 > Include the `fusioncharts.theme.fusion.js` file, if you want to set the value of `theme` attribute to `fusion` theme.
 To add any other theme to your chart, include its corresponding JavaScript file to your project and apply the theme using the `theme` attribute.
 For more details click [here]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab').